wp-plugins/email-form-under-post/readme.txt

 Wherever you and your customers are, Mandrill can deliver your email in milliseconds.
 We’ve got servers all over the world.

 = How I can get mandrill API ? =

-You can read doc here (https://mandrillapp.com/api/docs/) = How I can create Template in mandrill? =
+You can read doc here (https://mandrillapp.com/api/docs/) = How I can create Template in mandrill ? =
-First Go to mandrill account search for template and add any html design for email template and put this variable *|ALL_CONTACT|* where you want to show contacts.
+First Go to mandrill account search for template and add any html design for email template and put this variable [*|ALL_CONTACT|*] where you want to show contacts.
 If you still facing problem you can post on support.

 == Screenshots ==